HS-IRBs News April 2012

 Update: Checking Human Subjects Research Training/CITI Certification in ARROW

 The Record Human Subjects Training Snapshot activity is now live in ARROW.
 This means study teams can check the training certifications for all key personnel listed on a specific study.
 Study teams should use this activity before submitting new applications or personnel changes.
-For instructions on how to use this new activity, please see Using the Record Human Subjects Training Snapshot Activity in ARROW.
+For instructions on how to use this new activity, please see [Link for document 23550 is unavailable at this time.].
 Please also keep the following in mind:

 - New submissions and personnel changes cannot be approved until all study team members have completed the required human subjects research training course and their certifications are current.